A Tiny Houseboat: Blok’s Blokje

 With its 22 square meters of floor space, the Blokje falls well within the aforementioned 50 m² limit.
 Even if you add the 6 square meter terrace and the 3 square meter front balcony / bicycle parking.

 The Blokje has a light timber-frame construction and is placed on a concrete pontoon.
 When you make a design for a houseboat, you should of course also study the mechanics of floating constructions.
 I managed to more or less grasp concepts like draft, torque and modulus of subgrade reaction.
 But I dropped out when formulas like mc = b² / 12d + ½ d + b² (tan α) / 24d came up.
 That is a field for which I have to admit I need a real expert.
 So if the pontoon has to be wider than I’ve drawn, so be it.
 But this looks like a stable construction to me.

 The Blokje also has smart features such as a folding table top and a cooking plate that becomes a kitchen sink that becomes a table that becoms a windowsill.
 The energy is produced, at least largely, by solar panels and wind turbines on the roof.
 Rainwater is collected and used to flush the toilet.

 It is the ultimate question of conscience for every architect: would you like to live in the house you designed?
 Would I like to move to my Blokje, giving up almost three-quarters of my current living space?
 Yes, I think so, but on one condition: that my tiny houseboat can be located in nice and quiet green surroundings like in the pictures.
 And not wedged in between a highway, a railroad track and an industrial estate.

-And of course the Blokje, like the Block, could also be placed on top of a high building.
+Although the Blokje is a design for a houseboat, it’s use shouldn’t necessarily be limited to aquatic environments.
+Of course it could also be placed on top of a high building, like the Block.
 But in that case I would make a fence around the terrace.